CORS Header Tester (Preflight Simulator)

 The tool checks each rule the browser enforces and lists what would pass / fail.
 If preflight is required (it usually is for POST + custom headers), it shows that step separately.

-About CORS Header Tester (Preflight Simulator)
+What is the CORS Header Tester (Preflight Simulator)?

 CORS (Cross-Origin Resource Sharing) is the W3C standard that lets browsers selectively relax the same-origin policy.
 By default, a page at https://app.example.com cannot read responses from https://api.example.com via fetch / XHR.
 The server can opt-in by sending response headers like Access-Control-Allow-Origin: https://app.example.com, telling the browser "this origin is allowed to read this response."